Goddess of Time in the Sky

 figure: the punctuation of towers and western outlook.
 Possibly a funerial building for the king, it could be used as a living observatory and complex counting platform for studying the time periods of the sun, the moon, and even the planetary synods.

-Some new material was added during production, including chapters on the design of Angkor Wat (chapter 9) and St Peter’s basilica in Rome (chapter 10), and some early articles on these can be accessed on this site, most easily through the search function.
+Chapter 9 is on the design of Angkor Wat and chapter 10 is on St Peter’s basilica in Rome (see below).
+Some early articles on these can be accessed on this site, most easily through the search function, tag cloud and tags on this post..

 As you can see, my books partly emerge through work presented on this website.
 This has been an important way of working.
 And whilst I am providing some ways of working that could be duplicated by others, at its heart, my purpose is to show that the celestial environment of our living planet appears to have been perfectly organized according to a numerical scheme.